 What are Nursing Theories?

-Nursing theories are organized bodies of knowledge to define what nursing is, what nurses do, and why do they do it.
+Nursing theories are organized bodies of knowledge to define what nursing is, what nurses do, and why they do it.
 Nursing theories provide a way to define nursing as a unique discipline that is separate from other disciplines (e.g., medicine).
-It is a framework of concepts and purposes intended to guide the practice of nursing at a more concrete and specific level.
+It is a framework of concepts and purposes intended to guide nursing practice at a more concrete and specific level.

 Nursing, as a profession, is committed to recognizing its own unparalleled body of knowledge vital to nursing practice—nursing science.
 To distinguish this foundation of knowledge, nurses need to identify, develop, and understand concepts and theories in line with nursing.
 As a science, nursing is based on the theory of what nursing is, what nurses do, and why.
 Nursing is a unique discipline and is separate from medicine.
 It has its own body of knowledge on which delivery of care is based.

 - Philosophy.
-Beliefs and values that define a way of thinking and are generally known and understood by a group or discipline.
+These are beliefs and values that define a way of thinking and are generally known and understood by a group or discipline.

 - Theory.
 A belief, policy, or procedure proposed or followed as the basis of action.
 It refers to a logical group of general propositions used as principles of explanation.
 Theories are also used to describe, predict, or control phenomena.